 To contribute to solving worldwide environmental problems is one thing.
 But the supergreen®-idea also reflects people’s growing demand for healthy environments in daily life.
 This includes healthy workstations, healthy rooms for study and research, healthy hotels and wellness resorts (of course), healthy shopping malls and transportation facilities such as train stops.
 Fresh air, a healthy interior climate, brightness, tranquility and a view we can enjoy from our workstation, spaces for communication and exchange and an appealing interior design.
 All of these conditions are desirable in every spatial situation of life.
 Therefore, the concept of supergreen®-architecture pursues a thoroughly humanist goal: It aims at an architecture that meets and addresses specific human needs.

 As today’s demand for a healthy environment grows—especially healthy office environments—it is evident that for a growing number of international companies, sustainability is an important aspect of their corporate identities.
-Virtually all the office buildings that ingenhoven architects has planned over the last 30 years underline these ambitions.
+Virtually all the office buildings that ingenhoven associates has planned over the last 30 years underline these ambitions.
 Each project—in some way or another–has aimed to raise the level of user comfort.
 Sometimes even blurring the traditional distinctions and borders between nature and the world of work, supergreen®-architecture aims to recreate some of the natural qualities and to integrate them in the working environment - stimulating and enhancing people’s creative potential in different ways.

 supergreen® designs are not restricted to the world of work.
 When comparing streets and public places of today’s cities with those of some 30 or 40 years ago, it becomes clear that greenness is one of the most striking differences.
 Urban green today offers many new possibilities for the development of our cities.
-Take, for example ingenhoven achitects’ proposal for the design for Germany’s most exhibited public place, the “Schlossplatz” in downtown Berlin.
+Take, for example ingenhoven associates’ proposal for the design for Germany’s most exhibited public place, the “Schlossplatz” in downtown Berlin.
 The design envisaged a New York-like central park as the city’s green center and as a green alternative to the reconstruction of the historic castle.
-Currently, ingenhoven architects is also designing the urban center of the office’s home town of Düsseldorf (Kö-Bogen II) in a way that integrates green elements in an optically radically new urban concept.
+Currently, ingenhoven associates is also designing the urban center of the office’s home town of Düsseldorf (Kö-Bogen II) in a way that integrates green elements in an optically radically new urban concept.
 All this makes clear: supergreen® is a concept for worldwide city development and one for spaces both outside and inside buildings.